Yotto

 Otto Yliperttula (born October 8, 1986), known professionally by his stage name, Yotto, is a Finnish DJ, songwriter, and record producer.
-Currently residing in Helsinki, Finland, Yotto is signed to an English deep house Label, Anjunadeep.
+Currently residing in Helsinki, Finland, Yotto is signed to an English Deep house label, Anjunadeep.

 Yotto came to limelight with a string of remixes and originals that caught the ear of Anjunadeep label boss, James Grant.
 Deemed "a man of many sounds" by Billboard and "an experimental house talent" by Dancing Astronaut, he produces a number of styles within the house music genre and sometimes other forms of electronic music.

 As well as his own solo releases and releases on Joris Voorn's Green Recordings, Yliperttula has worked alongside other DJs and producers such as Above & Beyond, Coldplay, M83, London Grammar, Rüfüs, Lane 8, and Super8 & Tab.
 Yotto has also collaborated with his younger brother who performed vocals on tracks like "Wondering" under the alias Caps.

 He released his debut album, Hyperfall, through Anjunadeep in 2018.

 Musical influences

 The son of musically inclined parents and the sibling of a vocalist, Yliperttula grew up in a musical family.
 He started taking classical piano lessons as a young child and played regularly until the age of 14.
 As a teenager, skateboard culture influenced a wide range of personal preferences for West Coast hip hop music, and heavy metal bands such as Iron Maiden and Manic Street Preachers.
-It was this eclectic taste in music that enabled Yliperttula to stay open-minded and not get deeply vested into any one genre, instead just listening to music he enjoyed.
+This eclectic taste in music that enabled Yliperttula to stay open-minded and not get deeply vested into any one genre, instead just listening to music he enjoyed.